 Coaching other therapists

-Are you really good at keeping all your client records up to date, know the regulations and legislation like the back of your hand, and have great business skills?
-You could coach other therapists in the same things and charge a consulting fee.
+Are you really good at keeping all your client records up to date, know the regulations and legislation like the back of your hand, and have excellent business skills?
+You could coach other therapists on the same things and charge a consulting fee.

 There are a lot of speaking opportunities out there for healthcare practitioners.
 You might have to start with unpaid gigs to get some recognition (and, let’s be honest, some practice speaking about your topic!).
 But once you’ve been doing it a little while you can start to charge organizations to come give a talk that would benefit them.

 Is there a topic you are passionate about?
 Is there something you’ve done that’s new and innovative and you’d like to share that with an audience (such as fellow massage therapists, other health care practitioners, or the general public)?
 Are you a decent writer?
 Think about writing a book!
 You don’t need a book deal – these days it isn’t hard at all to self-publish.
 You can even get listed on Amazon.

 Teach a continuing education (CEU) course

 Have you developed a new technique for something?
 Want to teach other therapists business skills?
 Got something useful to share that other therapists would want to learn about?
 You may be able to develop and teach a CEU course.

 If your area is lacking a massage therapy (or general health & wellness) conference and you’re interested in starting one, you could do it!
 And yes, you can draw a salary to do this.
 It takes dedication, time, effort, and some big ‘people skills’ but it can be incredibly rewarding.

 Do you see the need for a product or tool in your profession?
 Do you have the skills to make that product or tool happen, or are you willing to put together a team that can?
 Are you willing to put in the time for development, testing, marketing, and selling it?
 Go forth and create it!